KrysLasam/KrysLasam.github.io/README.md

 # KrysLasam.github.io

-A portfolio all about me
+A humble portfolio all about me

-For my App Dev Class
-Activity #07: Portfolio using GitHub & CSS Frameworks

 This contains:
 - A recent and clean photo of me
-- My Full Name (no MI sorry)
+- My Full Name
 - Education Section
 - Projects Section
 - Skills Section